anncam/Transformers/project/README.md

 ## **Overview**
-- sentiment analysis to categorize hotel reviews as good, bad, or neutral
+- Sentiment analysis to categorize hotel and restaurant reviews as good, bad, or neutral

 ## **Model and Dataset**